kgiszewski/LearnUmbraco7/z-Appendix C - Installing Umbraco/01 - Anatomy of an Umbraco Project.md

 ![solution-explorer.png](assets/solution-explorer.png)

 >Please note the second project was created as an empty web application.
 This was done to make accessing the `web.config` configuration manager easier to do.

+When setting up your IIS, please use the project folder that holds the Umbraco CMS project.
+In this example it would be the `mendozaApp.Umbraco` folder.